Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-the job games; can you exploit the system? like accountants taking coins from their customers, bribery,.; can you escape from prison? yes it's just that deep, but your ttime limit is the end of the 'verse (you always host iff the longevity isn't hosted; popularity determines payout, and only deciders get paid); job = con the battle of the spells game; /cooking|graphing|inking|scratching|rapping|pen spinning|drumstick twirling|wand flip|breaking bboy|freerunning parkour|jackie chan|cosplay|art|illusions|"magic"|mathing|hacking|cracking|../ memorising /number plates|colours|(race|model)|../ to make pig calls
+the job games; can you exploit the system? like accountants taking coins from their customers, bribery,.; can you escape from prison? yes it's just that deep, but your ttime limit is the end of the 'verse (you always host iff the longevity isn't hosted; popularity determines payout, and only deciders get paid); job = con the battle of the spells game; /cooking|graphing|inking|scratching|rapping|pen spinning|drumstick twirling|wand flip|breaking bboy|freerunning parkour|jackie chan|cosplay|art|illusions|"magic"|mathing|hacking|cracking|../ memorising /number plates|colours|(race|model)|../ to make pig calls predicting you means an environment can be produced that you will never be law abiding; not even the trivial road rules kids know about so pvp v axiomatised difficulty (rng, within comfort zone, challenging c̄ respect to the conceptual difference between [my nth best, and my mth best],..)